Illustration by Joel Benjamin

-VICE: I've often heard it repeated that mental illnesses frequently begin in a person's late adolescence or early 20s.
+VICE: I've often heard it repeated that mental illnesses frequently begin in a person's late adolescence or early twenties.
 Anecdotally that seems consistent with what I've seen, but is there any scientific basis to this claim?

-Dr. Johanna Jarcho: Yeah, the vast majority of mental health disorders do emerge during one's adolescence or early 20s.
-If you're going to have an anxiety disorder as an adult, there's a 90% chance that you'll have had it as an adolescent.
+Dr. Johanna Jarcho: Yeah, the vast majority of mental health disorders do emerge during one's adolescence or early twenties.
+If you're going to have an anxiety disorder as an adult, there's a 90 percent chance that you'll have had it as an adolescent.
 Basically, you're not going to develop an anxiety disorder as an adult.
 You're going to develop it as a kid and then it'll carry through to adulthood.
 Emerging research suggests that this is because adolescence is a time when the brain is changing to a great degree.
-We once thought that the brain didn't change that much after earlier childhood, but what we've seen is that the brain continues to undergo really profound changes up until your early 20s.
+We once thought that the brain didn't change that much after earlier childhood, but what we've seen is that the brain continues to undergo really profound changes up until your early twenties.
 It's still quite malleable, so being exposed to different influences in your social environment can really have a profound impact on the way that your brain continues to develop.

 You said that much has to do with brain development.
-At the same time, young adulthood seems to be a time where people are going through major upheavals, both socially and economically—things like college, entering the workforce, or living away from your parents.
+At the same time, young adulthood seems to be a time where people are going through major upheavals, both socially and economically – things like college, entering the workforce, or living away from your parents.
 Is there a way to quantify the effect of environment versus biology?

 Some types of mental health disorders are much more genetically based than others.
 Schizophrenia and bipolar disorder have a much higher rate of inheritance.
-If you have a first degree relative like a parent or sibling who has one of those disorders, you're at a much greater risk for developing it yourself, and there are things in the environment that can potentiate that.
+If you have a first degree relative, like a parent or sibling, who has one of those disorders, you're at a much greater risk of developing it yourself, and there are things in the environment that can potentiate that.
 For other disorders like depression or anxiety, it's less heritable.
 Whether or not you develop one of those disorders is a lot more contingent on your environment.
 Young adults go through all these different social changes, but we evolved to be able to make this big transition from being with parents to forging adulthood.
 What happens during this transition can definitely have a profound effect on whether you grow to be "healthy" or to have these types of disorders.